How To Make Pani Puri Water

 Main Subheading

 The essence of pani puri lies in the harmonious blend of textures and tastes.
-The crispiness of the puri (a small, deep-fried sphere made from wheat flour), the soft and savory filling of potatoes and chickpeas, and the tangy, spicy, and refreshing water create an explosion of flavors in every bite.
+Still, the crispiness of the puri (a small, deep-fried sphere made from wheat flour), the soft and savory filling of potatoes and chickpeas, and the tangy, spicy, and refreshing water create an explosion of flavors in every bite.
 The water, or pani, is not just a liquid component but the soul of the dish, defining its character and appeal.

 Comprehensive Overview